Simple Object Topology

 A topological operation is an imaginative surgical procedure by which you add, remove, or modify a secondary primitive of shape.
 This is considered different than topological translation where the primitives of shape before and after translation remain the same.

-An topological operation is always clean which means there is no loss of physical quantity (though the quantity may take different forms) after the procedure.
+An topological operation is always clean which means there is no loss of physical quantity after the procedure, though the quantity may take different forms.
 Making a hole, a hollow, or a strut is a topological procedure.

 The following topological procedures are used by the Neu Theory model:

 - openings – example: The spontaneous little bang (beta decay) penetration by the spinning S1 core matter [1a] through the non-spinning S2-S3 membrane matter shell [2a].
 This connects the S2-S3 surfaces making a hole with 2 openings in the membrane.